Drug Evaluation Committee 2009-27 Positioning of "Reporting" in Clinical Trial Review Committee (Part 2)

 Question 2

-Considering the responsibilities placed on the investigational review committee, if the head of the site determines that there is no need to hear the opinions of the investigational review committee, there is no need to report to the committee members regarding the change in the relevant administrative matters.
+Considering the responsibilities placed on the Investigator Site, if the Chairperson of the Investigator Site determines that there is no need to hear the opinions of the Investigational Review Committee, there is no need to report to the committee members regarding the change in the relevant administrative matters.